Accreditation of our Veterinary Program

 The veterinary programme accreditation process follows clear process with compulsory components stipulated in the standard operating procedure (SOP) which is summarised below.

-Re-visitation – if the programme is given the ‘pending accreditation’ status, a follow-up visit must be organised within two years to establish whether SLU has rectified the identified shortcomings.
-Specialist courses may continue during this period.
-If SLU chooses not to rectify the shortcomings, or if we do not follow the regulations for re-visitation, we will automatically be allocated the ‘non-accredited’ status.
+If the veterinary education establishment chooses not to rectify the shortcomings, or if we do not follow the regulations for re-visitation, they will automatically be allocated the ‘non-accredited’ status.

 What happens if we are not approved?

-If the European Committee of Veterinary Education (ECOVE) determine we have one or more significant shortcomings, we will receive the ‘pending accreditation’ status.
-We must rectify these shortcomings within two years and have undergone a re-visitation.
-You can read more under the section: How does the accreditation process work?
+If the European Committee of Veterinary Education (ECOVE) were to assess that we have one or more major deficiencies, we will be given the status of Pending Accreditation.
+We must then correct the deficiencies, conduct a Re-visitation and get a new decision within 2 years.
+Pending Accreditation status is equivalent to being accredited.
+You can read more about this under the question How does accreditation work?

 Requirements